 (Those were the book covers from back then.
 I made them for free using trial versions of Canva and Affinity.
 I was surprised when Canva acquired Affinity.)

 After coming to Canada, I learned Adobe programs and was able to express myself in design without difficulty.
 Since I had no income, I closed the publishing company and decided to focus on my studies.
-(Although I had no income for several years, Korea's National Pension Service still took about 90 dollars from me every month.
-I called them and stopped the automatic transfer, pleading with them not to take my money.)

 During my school co-op term in Canada, I redesigned the covers and republished the books.
 I also released three children's storybooks and two books that expressed moments spent with my children through illustrations and writing.